nicgordon/day-one-adventure/ideas.md

 ✅ go upstairs (talk to felicity when you're done for the day) (meeting happening) (coffee machine deafening) meet people / hear problems (10 in total)
  ✅ - toilets (someone needs TP)
- - puzzle (someone needs a particular piece)
+ ✅ - puzzle (someone needs a particular piece)
  ✅ - coffee machine (silence it for the meeting)
- - forgotten password (with clues on post-its to solve it)
- - need lunch (steal someone else's from the fridge)
+ ✅ - forgotten password (with clues on post-its to solve it) ✅ - need lunch (steal someone else's from the fridge)
  - code (fix some syntax error problems)
- - design (choose the right design)
+ ✅ - design (choose the right design)
  - project management (get people to do their timesheets)
  - sales (answer phone and answer questions to secure a sale)
- - frank (plant) needs water and some sun
+ - frank (plant) needs water and some sun day over
- - BONUS note in book quest
-day over